EBI-Metabolights/guides/docs/Sample.md

 * Sample columns present in the sample file.
 * "Sample collection" column completely filled in.
 * No empty rows in sample file.
+* Organism and Organism Part characteristics and at least a Factor column are required
 * Organism name should be at least 5 characters long.
 * Organism cannot be 'human' or 'man', please choose the 'Homo sapiens' taxonomy term.
 * Organism cannot be one of the invalid terms.

 **Invalid organism term:** cat, dog, mouse, horse, flower, man, fish, leave, root, mice, steam, bacteria, value, food, matrix, mus, rat, blood, urine, plasma, hair, fur, skin, saliva, fly, unknown.

+More information regarding validation rules in [GitHub](https://github.com/EBI-Metabolights/mtbls-validation/blob/main/docs/validation-rules/sample-validation-rules.md ).

+/// success |

+**MetaboLights APIs** - You can get a list of all sample names, mapped to files in the study and upload folder(s) programmatically using our APIs.
+Try the MetaboLights study sample API - [GET](https://www.ebi.ac.uk/metabolights/ws/api/spec.html#!/spec/nickname_0_1_2_3_4_5) using our [swagger interface](https://www.ebi.ac.uk/metabolights/ws/api/spec.html#!/spec).
+Please note that you would need an active MetaboLights account and API Key to access the API.

+ **MetaboLights APIs** - You can get Get ISA-Tab Sample file programmatically using our APIs.
+Try the MetaboLights study ISA-Tab sample API - [GET](https://www.ebi.ac.uk/metabolights/ws/api/spec.html#!/spec/) using our [swagger interface](https://www.ebi.ac.uk/metabolights/ws/api/spec.html#!/spec).
+Please note that you would need an active MetaboLights account and API Key to access the API.

+///